johnlpage/Blerp/README.md

 ~~Add 'Feature Enablement' flags~~
 ~~Fix 'Mobile Ratio' on browser~~

-Indexes GUI
+~~Indexes GUI~~
-  Move Index Definition into collection definition!!
-(Why isn't it)
+  ~~Move Index Definition into collection definition!!
+(Why isn't it)~~

-Colours of collections change on delete as due to order
+BUG: Colours of collections change on delete as due to order

+Using Indexes
+Covering Indexes
 Write speed simulation
-    Covering Indexes
 Limited Arrays GUI
 Concept of JOINs